 Ready when you are.

-SCIO has been changing lives in the province for over 70 years.
+SCIO has been changing lives in the province for 75 years.
 As a charity steeped in history and expertise on all issues relating to spinal cord injury and life with a disability, we are proud to share our story - and our knowledge - with you.

 April 7, 2019

 NATIONAL VOLUNTEERS WEEK 2019

 March 18, 2019

 #PEEFORFREE CAMPAIGN LAUNCHED AT QUEEN’S PARK